torvalds/linux/Documentation/scsi/dpti.rst

 Credits
 =======

-The original linux driver was ported to Linux by Karen White while at Dell Computer.
-It was ported from Bob Pasteur's (of DPT) original non-Linux driver.
+The original linux driver was ported to GNU/Linux by Karen White while at Dell Computer.
+It was ported from Bob Pasteur's (of DPT) original non-GNU/Linux driver.
 Mark Salyzyn and Bob Pasteur consulted on the original driver.

 2.0 version of the driver by Deanna Bonds and Mark Salyzyn.